1 - 6 people

 You can easily cancel this tour based on the policies mentioned in the following sections down below.

-You can fully customize your tour.
-Add or reduce days to it, and change the route or services, tailored to your needs.
+You can fully customize your tour and change its duration, route, and included services, all tailored to your needs.

 Need a piece of professional advice?

-Contact Banafsheh, our Uzbekistan travel specialist, who can help you plan your ideal trip.
-Feel free to contact her on WhatsApp.
+Contact Banafsheh, our Uzbekistan travel consultant, for planning your ideal trip.

 Accommodation: Shah Polan 4* Hotel